 For little ones who are picky eaters, supplements may be a good way to increase nutrient intake while working on increasing caloric intake.
 Desiccated beef liver makes a great addition to baby food by adding nutrients and protein.
 Cod liver oil is another food-based supplement easily added to foods that supplies essential vitamins and healthy fats.

-To learn more about adding supplements to baby food, see: Beef Liver Capsules Are A Great First Food For Babies – Dr. Green Mom.
+To learn more about adding beef liver powder to kids’ food, see: Beef Liver Capsules Are A Great First Food For Babies or The Benefits of Beef Liver Capsules for Kids + Three Family Friendly Recipes!

 A Note on PediaSure